open/close all folders

 - When she activates her powers, Rosetta of the Global Guardians PBEM Universe is surrounded by a mystical aura that looks like glowing green rings of ancient Egyptian hieroglyphics floating around her head and hands.

-- In Avatar The Last Airbender, Aang has ordinary tattoos, but they glow blue along with his eyes when he goes into the Avatar State.
+- In Avatar: The Last Airbender, Aang has ordinary tattoos, but they glow white along with his eyes when he goes into the Avatar State.

 - In the fifth season of Teenage Mutant Ninja Turtles (2003), the turtles would sport these when accessing their Ninja Tribunal-granted powers.

-- In Teen Titans, as Raven is getting close to fulfilling her destiny of bringing her demon father into the world, she begins to break out in glowing body markings.
+- In Teen Titans, as Raven is getting close to fulfilling her destiny of bringing her demon father into the world, her skin begins to break out in glowing script, script that was put there by Slade.